skyreflectedinmirrors/CentralScrutinzer-bot/README.md

 Note that each line (after the first domain line) should contain a comma separated list of quoted channel titles.

-**A Note on channel titles with quotes/commas in them**
-In order to prevent mistakes on the part of moderators, any id list containing an channel id with a quote or comma inside is not acted upon.
-Instead the offending ids are identified, and the CS bot will respond to you asking if you really meant to black/whitelist these id's.
-This is to prevent a situation like the following:

-S: +blacklist
-B: youtube.com
-"Id1", "Id2" "Id3"....
-"IdN"

-From being parsed as: Id1, Id2" "Id3

 Example:
 S: +whitelist
 B: youtube.com